OmarAli3/Dynamic-Analyzer-for-C-Code/README.md

-# Dynamic Analyzer in C
+# Dynamic Analyzer for C

 In this project we use [ANTLR](https://www.antlr.org/) to parse and analyze programs writen in C language and show which parts of code executed and which didn't.